 Utah's UDOT Motor Carrier Division (MCD) has 11 fixed facility port of entry (POE) sites across the State where fixed facility inspections are conducted.
 Eight of those facilities are staffed.
 The MCD has authority granted only at our fixed facility locations and not at the roadside.
-Of the eight staffed ports of entry, our four busiest ports are:
+Of the eight staffed ports of entry, our four busiest ports are our interstate ports located near State borders.
+They are:

 - Perry POE in northern Utah has both north and southbound operations on I-15.
 Perry has two supervisors and 11 Level I and Level III qualified agents and inspectors. - Echo POE in northeastern Utah near the Wyoming border, operates westbound on I-80.
 Echo has two supervisors and seven Level I and Level III qualified agents and inspectors. - Wendover POE in northwestern Utah near the Nevada border, east and westbound operations on I-80.
 Wendover has two supervisors and seven Level I and Level III qualified agents and inspectors. - St. George POE in southern Utah near the Arizona border, has north and southbound operations on I-15.
-St. George has two supervisors and 10 Level I and Level III qualified agents and inspectors.
+St. George has two supervisors and 11 Level I and Level III qualified agents and inspectors.

 These ports are staffed seven days a week, up to 20 hours a day.
 They see largely interstate traffic and are equipped with PrePass and Drivewyze bypass systems.
-We also have 360 Smart View technology that assists us in making the best possible decisions as to which vehicles and drivers should be inspected.
-We also use experience and a visual look at equipment, stickers, etc. to make informed decisions on inspections.
+We also have 360 Smart View technology that assists us in making the best possible inspection selection decisions as to which vehicles and drivers should be inspected.
+We also utilize the experience and expertise of our inspectors for a visual look at equipment, stickers, etc. to make informed decisions on inspections.
 They have port agents that are CVSA Level III certified and Inspectors that are Level I CVSA certified.

-Our other four smaller staffed ports are located at:
+Our other four smaller staffed internal ports are located at:

-- Daniels POE, near Heber City, Utah in eastern Utah, on US-40 has both east and westbound operations.
-Daniels has a supervisor and two qualified Level I inspectors. - Kanab POE, near Kanab, Utah, on US-89, both east and westbound operations is near the Arizona border.
-Kanab has a supervisor and one Level III qualified agent. - Monticello POE, near Monticello, Utah and the intersection of US-191 and US 491, in the south-central part of Utah near the Colorado border.
-Monticello has a supervisor and two Level I qualified inspectors. - Peerless POE near Price, Utah is located on US-6, in central Utah operates both east and westbound.
-Peerless has a supervisor and a total of five qualified agents and inspectors.
+• Daniels POE, near Heber City, Utah in eastern Utah, on US-40 has both east and westbound operations.
+Daniels has a supervisor and two qualified Level I inspectors and one Level III qualified agent.

+- Kanab POE, near Kanab, Utah, on US-89, both east and westbound operations is near the Arizona border.
+Kanab has a supervisor, one Level III qualified agent and one Level I qualified inspector. - Monticello POE, near Monticello, Utah and the intersection of US-191 and US 491, in the south-central part of Utah near the Colorado border.
+Monticello has a supervisor and three Level I qualified inspectors. - Peerless POE near Price, Utah is located on Hwy 6, in central Utah operates eastbound and westbound.
+Peerless has two supervisors and a total of eight qualified agents and inspectors.
+This group moved to a new facility, at a much better location on US-6 earlier this year.